yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 your thoughts, plans, and decisions.
 Well, that's what I'm getting from my blog.

+## Ambitions

+If you're young and your resume is not full of bright achievements yet, you can add "ambitions" section to it.
+There you say what you're planning to achieve, to impress your future employer.
+For example:
+"learn Go,"
+"create a new open source CSS framework,"
+"write a book,"
+or "earn Oracle Java certification next year".
+This will demonstrate that even though you're young, you do care about your career and professional growth.

 ## Education

 I would limit yourself to a few letters in this area.
 Just "MSc" or "BSc" is